Anna Ebaju Adeke

 Anna Ebaju Adeke (born 27 November 1991) is a Ugandan lawyer and politician.
-Currently she serves as the Member of Parliament representing Women in Soroti District in the 11th Parliament (2021–2026).
+Currently, she serves as a Member of Parliament representing Women in Soroti District in the 11th Parliament (2021–2026).
 She previously served as the parliamentary representative of the National Female Youth Constituency in the 10th parliament (2016–2021).
-She serves as the Deputy President for Forum for Democratic Change in Eastern Region.
+She serves as the deputy president for the Forum for Democratic Change in the Eastern Region.

+In the 12th parliament, she represents the people of the Soroti district as the woman member of parliament for the Soroti District.